Lassen Street olive trees

-The Lassen Street Olive Trees, also known as 76 Mature Olive Trees, are a Los Angeles Historic-Cultural Monument located in the Chatsworth community of the northwestern San Fernando Valley, in Los Angeles, Southern California.
+The Lassen Street olive trees, also known as 76 mature olive trees, are a Los Angeles Historic-Cultural Monument located along Lassen Street between Topanga Canyon Boulevard and Farralone Avenue in the Chatsworth community of the northwestern San Fernando Valley, in Los Angeles, California.

 History

-An avenue (alleé) of Olive trees (Olea europaea) were planted in 1893 along a then dirt road by Nelson A. Gray, who owned property there.
+A row of olive trees (olea europaea) were planted in 1893 along a then dirt road by Nelson A. Gray.
 The Grays moved from Pasadena to Chatsworth in 1892.
-They are believed to have been grown from cuttings taken from the Spanish Colonial c.
-1800 planted olive orchard trees at the Mission San Fernando Rey de España across the Valley.
+The trees are believed to have been grown from cuttings taken from the olive orchard at the Mission San Fernando Rey de España.

-When the site was designated a Historic-Cultural Monument in 1967, there were 76 olive trees along several blocks of western of Lassen Street.
-According to the Chatsworth Daughters of the American Revolution chapter, there are 68 trees surviving/remaining in the 2010s.
+The trees were designated a Historic-Cultural Monument in May 1967.
+According to the Chatsworth Daughters of the American Revolution chapter, there were 68 trees surviving/remaining in the 2010s.